 October 29, 2013

 October 9, 2013

 September 20, 2013

 August 13, 2013

-Erich Bridges is overseas correspondent for the International Mission Board.
+Erich Bridges is the International Mission Board's global correspondent.